−77.82X−78.29: Composition

-According to Yuehua Entertainment, -77.82X-78.29 represents Everglow's "powerful and intense charisma", as compared to their previous works.
+According to Yuehua Entertainment, −77.82X−78.29 represents Everglow's "powerful and intense charisma", as compared to their previous works.
 The album is characterized by its bolder sound.

 The lead single, "La Di Da", falls in the uptempo electropop and retro categories, and its lyrical content is a "warning" to the "haters who are pretending and full of dissatisfaction in [this] confusing era".

 Promotion

 Everglow held a live showcase on September 21, where they performed "La Di Da" and "Untouchable".

 The group started promoting "La Di Da" on September 24 at Mnet's M Countdown, followed by performances on KBS' Music Bank, MBC's Show!
 Music Core and SBS' Inkigayo.

 They broke their first week's sales, with their album selling more than 25,000 copies.

 Track listing

+Credits and personnel

+Adapted from the album liner notes.